Connect with us

 First game you watched live?

 It is a tough one because I used to go to Barnsley a lot when I was a young boy.
 I was a ball boy and got to watch a lot of their matches.
 Seeing the team I wanted to play for every week was amazing and I used to go wild for every goal they scored.
-The game that stands out most was against in the in 2008 when Kayode Odejayi scored the winner – that was amazing.
+The game that stands out most was against Chelsea in the FA Cup in 2008 when Kayode Odejayi scored the winner – that was amazing.

-First hero?
+First football hero?

 I always looked up to David Beckham.
-I liked when I was younger and had a lot of their kits.
+I liked Manchester United when I was younger and had a lot of their kits.
 I grew up when they were the dominant team and winning the treble.
-Beckham did a lot for United and for , and at the time he was the biggest player in the world.
+Beckham did a lot for United and for England, and at the time he was the biggest player in the world.
 I remember that goal against Greece vividly and he was the icon of the day.
 I was also a big fan of Ryan Giggs, who was just amazing.

 First boots?

 They were Adidas Predators and my dad bought them when I was playing for my local team, Hoyland Common Falcons.
-They were cream with red stripes and I think I must have cried for them because my parents bought them for me before a big tournament in .
+They were cream with red stripes and I think I must have cried for them because my parents bought them for me before a big tournament in Blackpool.
 They were David Beckham boots and I kicked and screamed to get them.

 First kit?